ilijaNL/graphql-operation-list/README.md

-# Generate Graphql Operation List
+# Generate Graphql Operation List (Archived)
+**This repository is archived due to https://github.com/ilijaNL/graphql-codegen-on-operations which provides more flexibility**

 A plugin for graphql-codegen.
 This plugin is useful when you using [grapqhl-ops-proxy](https://github.com/ilijaNL/graphql-ops-proxy)